ad2ien/ad2ien.github.io/content/it-xp/2018-04-01-Air-France.md

 duration_month = "15"
 +++

-This mission is mainly related to the management of documentation embedded in Air France aircraft.
+This mission is mainly related to the management of documentation embedded in Air France aircrafts.
 <!-- more -->

 ## ACDC Projet